nickfla1/fast-proxy/README.md

         endpoint: flight.example.com
 ```

-This will resoult in the following routes registered
+This will result in the following routes registered:

 ```js
 router.on("GET", "/users", (/* ... */) => { /* ... */ });